Performance Reviews in 2020: Should They Change?

 Most likely, your organizations' objectives/KPIs have become meaningless due to Covid-19.
 However, that doesn't mean you can't assess people's performance - consider assessing people's inputs (e.g., number of calls made to prospects) instead of outputs (e.g., sales closed).
 Inputs are under people's controls.
 Outputs, especially now, aren't.
 We would also recommend involving your employees in the goal setting process.
 Employees whose managers involve them in a goal setting are 3.6 times more likely than other employees to be engaged (see our article on effective goal setting tips for more details).

-How are you changing your performance review this year?
+How are you changing your performance reviews this year?